 “What does the Episcopal Church believe about divorce?”

 We affirm that committed relationships are lifelong and monogamous.
 Episcopalians also recognize that some relationships are unhealthy and must end.
 We believe there is grace after divorce, and we do not deny the sacraments to those who have been divorced.

 “Would I be really welcomed at Holy Cross?
 I am ____ (gay, a minority, divorced, tattooed, conservative, liberal, non-Christian … ).”

 When we say “the Episcopal Church welcomes you,” we really mean it.
 We have active members who are Republicans, Democrats, and undeclared.
 We have active members who are young, old, white, black, native-born, immigrant, straight, gay, and tattooed.
 (In fact, one of our priests has a tattoo.)
 Our members are employed, self-employed, laid off, retired, and disabled.
 We are a community that reflects the diversity of God’s creation and God’s love.
 Non-Christians also find a welcome here.
 Several members have spouses of other faiths who attend periodically.

 “Is there an information class for newcomers?”

 Yes, there is.
-About every two months, we have Coffee and Conversation on a Sunday at 2:30 p.m.
+About every two months, we have Coffee and Conversation on a Sunday morning during the summer or afternoon during the school year.
 At this time, you can meet others who are fairly new to Holy Cross and meet with members of the staff and vestry to learn more about Holy Cross and ask any questions you have.

 “I have already been baptized in another church.
 Do I have to be baptized again?”